kalathiyamehul/mnee-portal-local/README.md

 pnpm start
 ```

 ## PostInstall

 The postinstall script will run `npx prisma generate` and `npx prisma migrate deploy` to ensure the database is up to date.

+## Configuration

+Once the server is up and running, visit the web interface.
+You will be redirected to `/setup` which will set the token id and initialize the config table.
+Once the config is saved you will be redirected to `/signup` if no accounts exist in the `Users` table.
+You can create an account and login to the dashboard.
+The database schema supports email verification, but it is not implemented in the initial release of the dashboard.